 - Is the company licensed?

 - What are the processes to access health services abroad and how do you make a claim?
-This is vital if you’re travelling often, and should be easily accessible no matter where you are.
+This is vital if you’re traveling often, and should be easily accessible no matter where you are.